areebahmeddd/MCP-Box/README.md

-# 🧰 MCP Box
+# 🧰 SuperBox

-**MCP Box** (inspired by [Docker Hub](https://hub.docker.com)) helps you discover, deploy, and test MCPs in isolated sandboxes.
+**Superbox** (inspired by [Docker Hub](https://hub.docker.com)) helps you discover, deploy, and test MCPs in isolated sandboxes.
 It includes:

-- A friendly CLI to initialize metadata, run security scans, push to a registry (S3), search, and configure popular AI clients (VS Code, Cursor, Windsurf, Claude, ChatGPT)
+- A Python (Click) CLI to initialize metadata, run security scans, push to a registry (S3), search, and configure popular AI clients (VS Code, Cursor, Windsurf, Claude, ChatGPT)
-- A FastAPI backend to list/get/create MCP servers with optional pricing and security reports
+- A Golang (Gin) backend to list/get/create MCP servers with optional pricing and security reports
 - An AWS Lambda worker that executes MCP servers on demand directly from their Git repositories

-Built with Python (FastAPI, Click), S3 (registry), and optional scanners.

 Why this project: